 As a result of your studies, you will have developed comprehensive and systematic knowledge within your research area.
-You will have acquired knowledge of theory and methods in your academic discipline and will be able to carry out research with a high level of ethical awareness and professional integrity.
+You will have acquired knowledge of theory and methods in your academic discipline.
+You will be able to research with a high level of ethical awareness and professional integrity.
 Your research results will be presented in the form of a monograph or a collection of articles issued as part of the Academy's publication series.

 After completing your studies

-After completing your studies, you will be qualified to work as a researcher at a university or university college, with developmental work in cultural organisations, or in other similar positions.
+After completing your studies, you will be qualified to work as a university or university college researcher, with developmental work in cultural organisations or other similar positions.